-- Submit a completed application and application fee - · Be at least 18 years of age - Submit official high school transcript or High School Equivalency transcript - Submit official college transcripts, if applicable - Present acceptable SAT or ACT scores taken within the last 60 months, or acceptable ACCUPLACER, COMPASS or ASSET scores taken within the last 60 months.
-Documentation on a college transcript of successful completion of appropriate courses from a regionally accredited college or university may be accepted in lieu of test scores
+- Submit a completed application and application fee - Be at least 18 years of age - Submit official high school transcript or High School Equivalency transcript or college transcripts showing successful completion of 60+ semester credits or 72+ quarter credits - Submit official college transcripts, if applicable - Present acceptable ACCUPLACER, ACT, ASSET, COMPASS, PSAT, or SAT scores or GED score of 145 or higher or have one of the following: an associate degree or higher or have a HOPE GPA of 2.6 after the completion of 10th grade.
+Documentation on a college transcript of successful completion of appropriate courses from a regionally accredited college or university may be accepted in lieu of test scores.

-- American Heart Association Provider CPR Certification, physical examination, up-todate immunizations, criminal background check and drug screen required prior to start of clinical rotation. - Admission to the college does not guarantee admission to the Phlebotomy program. - Students must complete ENGL 1010, ALHS 1011, ALHS 1090, and ALHS 1040 prior to registering for the Phlebotomy courses. - Student must register for COLL 1010 or COMP 2000 along with the Phlebotomy courses. - American Heart Association Provider CPR Certification, physical examination, up-todate immunizations, criminal background check and drug screen required prior to start of clinical rotation.
+American Heart Association Provider CPR Certification, physical examination, up-to-date immunizations, criminal background check and drug screen required prior to start of clinical rotation.

+- Admission to the college does not guarantee admission to the Phlebotomy program. - Students must complete ENGL 1010, ALHS 1011, ALHS 1090, and ALHS 1040 prior to registering for the Phlebotomy courses. - Student must register for COLL 1010 or COMP 2000 along with the Phlebotomy courses. - American Heart Association Provider CPR Certification, physical examination, up-to-date immunizations, criminal background check and drug screen required prior to start of clinical rotation.